 Bitterballen |

-19. Wednesday market and my first homemade Stroopwaffle!
+19. Wednesday market and my first homemade Stroopwafel!
 The old man was so cute and he let me take a photo of him.
 Have I mentioned that I have a thing for old men with hats?

 ![]() |

-Stroopwaffle man |
+Stroopwafel man |

 20. Another walk to the farm, and this pig kindly let me take his photo!
 Have you ever seen such a cute little pig?